Cyborg (DC Comics): The New 52

-While Batman fought and held Darkseid off, Cyborg ran Batgirl through a crash course on how to hotwire his own Mother Box.
-Since Darkseid smashed Batman's Boom Tube generator, Cyborg was their only chance off Apokolips.
-After successfully jury-rigging his internal systems, Cyborg and the rest of the Bat rogues made a hasty exit stage left as Bruce powered his recovered fragment of the Chaos Shard with Darkseid's Omega Effect, blasting Darkseid against a wall to cover their escape.
-In the aftermath, Cyborg, who is still unable to facilitate himself, wonders what is going on as Damian Wayne is successfully revived, however, a second anomaly cranks out of the Boom Tube that was opened and Kalibak comes charging through it.
-With Kalibak occupied by the rest of the gang, Victor tries his best to reestablish his downed systems.
-He is successful and gains control over the still-open tube as Batman readies the Batplane.
+Batman temporarily incapacitates Cyborg and places him in a VR simulation, allowing Batgirl to use his Mother Box to secure a path towards Apokolips.
+Cyborg snaps out of his trance and follows Batman, angered at being used.
+Cyborg travels to Apokolips and attempts to set off a timed self-destruct sequence within the Apokoliptian computers, but suffers catastrophic feedback that fries most of his internal systems.
+Cyborg repairs his systems and gains control over the still-open Boom Tube as Batman readies the Batplane.
 As Batman rams his jet into Kalibak sending him careening back to Apokolips, Cyborg closes the portal, banishing Kalibak.
-With the threat over, Cyborg heads back topside to inform the rest of the league of what all transpired and stating he has JL business to attend to.

 An eponymous ongoing series, by writer David F. Walker and artist Ivan Reis, debuted in July 2015.

 DC Rebirth

 As of DC Rebirth, he is a part of the relaunched Justice League bi-monthly series as well as his own solo monthly series.

 During Dark Nights: Metal, he is captured by the alternate Batmen of the Dark Multiverse, who attempt to hack him to learn the secrets of his teammates.
 As the crisis escalates, Cyborg is confronted by the controlling consciousness of other Mother Boxes, who claim that he will only gain the power to overcome the Dark Batmen if he fully surrenders to the Mother Box that powers his body at the cost of the transformation deleting his old personality.
 He is nearly tempted to give in to this transformation, but the appearance of Raven's soul-self convinces him to hold on to himself while partially succumbing to the transformation.
 This allows him to free his teammates and 'hack' the multiverse as they travel to find new allies in the battle against the Dark Batmen.